 Published: Thu, 01 Mar 2012 10:51:49 GMT

-Sida is announcing a call for proposals for partnerships between Makerere University in Uganda and Swedish universities called “Research Training Partnership Programme as an integral part of Institutional Research Capacity Strengthening”.
+Sida's call for proposals for partnerships between Makerere University in Uganda and Swedish universities called “Research Training Partnership Programme as an integral part of Institutional Research Capacity Strengthening” is now closed and Letters of Intent are being evaluated.

 The call for proposals for Sida funded partnerships between

-Makerere University (MaK) and Swedish universities is now open.
-The
+Makerere University (MaK) and Swedish universities is now closed.

 integral part of Institutional Research Capacity Strengthening",